 Meanwhile, other arenas enable populist forms of intolerance, as seen often on social media.
 A vocal minority may silence more tolerant majorities who share some of its concerns, but don’t support all of its policy solutions, or all of its political tactics (see Notes).
-If this applies to a complex debate in a campus forum, insights that may enrich understanding on both sides of the matter may be left unexamined, or simply lost in translation – leaving less common ground across viewpoints.
-As a widely-quoted line from UK philosopher Bertrand Russell warns: The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.
+If this applies to a complex debate in a campus forum, insights that may enrich understanding on both sides of the matter may be left unexamined, or simply lost in translation – leaving less visible common ground across viewpoints.

-In an Australian higher learning context, factors like these call for a lot of tolerance and open-mindedness.
-In any diverse group where firmly held views differ widely, it will take skill and patience to listen and learn, and to disagree well.
-In recent work on viewpoint visibility in Australian universities, I make a case for a hard heads / soft hearts framework to promote inclusive, open-minded discussion of difficult topics.
+In an Australian higher learning context, the factors just outlined call for a lot of two-way tolerance and open-mindedness.
+In any diverse group where firmly held views may differ widely on some topics, it will take self-awareness, skill and patience to listen and learn, and to disagree well.
+In recent work on viewpoint visibility in Australian universities, I make a case for a hard heads / soft hearts framework to promote more inclusive and more open-minded discussion of difficult topics.

 The “soft hearts” part is a set of study group norms.
 These call on students to share their thinking openly, and in turn to consider classmate concerns with care.
-The ethos is one of listening and two-way (more precisely, multilateral) engagement.
+The ethos is one of multilateral engagement, supported by the norms of intellectual humility and intellectual charity that Heterodox Academy promotes.
 As one university leader puts it, this should be a “safe forum” where unpopular views may be heard and their merits openly debated, without fear of being “silenced” (see Notes).

-With this deliberately inclusive, multilateral approach, students may still refrain from challenging others’ ideas and retreat to a default setting of “all opinions here are equally valid” without establishing real common ground.
+With this deliberately inclusive, multilateral approach, students may still refrain from challenging others’ ideas.
+The risk in this is a retreat to the default setting of “all opinions here are equally valid” without establishing real common ground on facts or logic or values.
 To help counter this, the “hard heads” part is an argument quality pyramid.
 It calls on students to disagree well by aiming high.
 Here the winning argument will rely on more compelling logic and/or stronger evidence.
 Lower down is a list of common rhetorical avoidance tactics.
-These can be used to deflect or distort the substantive point an opponent is making to support their own case, instead of disputing or refuting it directly.
+These can be used to deflect or distort the substantive point an opponent is making to support their own case, instead of disputing or refuting the point directly.

-At the very low end, exclusionary tactics rely on meta-argument allegations or personal accusations.
-The predictable effect is to shame and silence (even to slander) opponents by labelling their view biased or offensive or harmful; or by calling them a “bigot” or a “snowflake”.
+At the very low end, exclusionary tactics rely on meta-argument allegations, personal accusations or ad hominem forms of denunciation (BadHom123).
+The predictable effect is to shame and/or silence (at the extreme, to slander) opponents by framing their view as biased or offensive or harmful or abusive; or by labelling them a “bigot” or a “snowflake”.

-As one university leader says of such tactics: This is intellectually lazy and is the antithesis of how we should behave in a university.
-As other leaders warn, terms such as “hate speech” – or even “respect” – can be misapplied to rule out discussion of any view labelled “offensive”.
+The examples of name-calling at BadHom3 are at odds with the call by Heterodox Academy to target bad ideas, not “bad people”.
+As one of our Australian university leaders says of such tactics: This is intellectually lazy and is the antithesis of how we should behave in a university.
+And yet, as other leaders warn, terms such as “hate speech” (or even “respect”) can be misapplied to rule out discussion of any view labelled “offensive”.

 (Note to administrators: university leaders should always strongly endorse “respect” as a campus norm; but to strictly enforce “respect” as if it were a formal, definite rule would unduly constrict academic freedom of expression among scholars, and the open exchange of views that higher learning requires in Western universities.
 For a recent Australian example, see the Peter Ridd court case.)

 As I noted in last year’s project: many problems universities confront in this area are multi-faceted and intertwined.
 Their complexity goes well beyond the left-right labels and culture-war narratives that have politicised and polarised so many current debates.
-The hyper-partisan politics so often seen off-campus could easily make the normative preconditions for higher learning in Australia extremely difficult to sustain.
+The hyper-partisan politics so often seen off-campus makes the normative preconditions for higher learning in Australia difficult to sustain.
 And these culture-war factors won’t go away anytime soon.
-They are embedded in wider fractures in public discourse – what in this project I’ve been calling multi-polar viewpoint disorder – well beyond the control of universities.
-These include mass media and social media dynamics that routinely promote intolerance and antagonism instead of the rational dialogue and collective problem-solving on which liberal democracies rely.
+They are embedded in wider fractures in public discourse – multi-polar viewpoint disorder – well beyond the control of universities.
+These include mass media and social media dynamics that routinely promote intolerance and antagonism instead of the rational dialogue and collective problem-solving on which liberal democracies rely as pluralist multi-cultural societies.

 In conclusion…

-Both charts fit the findings of Australia’s 2019 French Review and the Model Code principles it recommended to universities.
-They assume university policies that:
+Along with clear policy and guidance, university communities need to promote a culture of openness based on widely shared understandings of academic freedom and free speech principles (see Notes).
+Both charts in the framework I’ve outlined fit the findings of the 2019 French Review and the Model Code principles it recommended to Australian universities.
+The framework assumes university policies that:

 a) protect individual freedom of expression; and